timescale/docs/use-timescale/migrate-data/migrate-influxdb.md

 *   `chunk-size`: Changes the size of data chunks transferred.
 Data is pulled from the InfluxDB server in chunks of default size 15 000.
 *   `batch-size`: Changes the number of rows in an insertion batch.
-Data is inserted into TimescaleDB in batches that are 8000 rows by default.
+Data is inserted into Timescale in batches that are 8000 rows by default.

 For more flags, see the [Github documentation for `outflux migrate`][outflux-migrate].
 Alternatively, see the command line help: